kyl-dc/kyl-dc.github.io/README.md

 * [GitHub Pages supported Themes](https://pages.github.com/themes/)

 ## Authors and Acknowledgements
-This structure of this README was derived from Billie Thompson's template [PurpleBooth](https://github.com/PurpleBooth)
+The structure of this README was derived from Billie Thompson's template [PurpleBooth](https://github.com/PurpleBooth)